ibm-cloud-docs/openshift/openshift_cluster_scaling.md

 5. **Optional** [Update your VPC worker nodes](/docs/openshift?topic=openshift-update#vpc_worker_node).

 6. Add the worker pool to the `iks-ca-configmap`.
-  2. Edit `iks-ca-configmap` and disable the worker pool that you want to update by removing it from the `workerPoolsConfigStatus` section.
   ```sh
   oc edit cm -n kube-system iks-ca-configmap
   ```